Elliptic Curve Point Addition

 Depending on what value of a and b you pick, you’ll get a curve that looks like some of the following:

-Rather than thinking of elliptic curves as a plot on a graph, think of them as an infinite set of points.
+Instead of thinking about elliptic curves as a plot on a graph, think of them as an infinite set of points.
 Points are in the set if and only if they satisfy the elliptic curve equation.

 Once we see these points as a set, looking at them as a group isn’t mysterious.
 We just take two points, and produce a third according to the rules of a group.